-Retiring early has by far been my “best career move.”
+There are some surprising benefits of early retirement I never anticipated as well.
+Retiring early has ironically, been my “best career move.”
 Originally, I thought I would just live a frugal lifestyle off of roughly $80,000 a year in investment income in 2012.

 My wife joined me three years later when she also turned 34 so we could both live free and frugal together.
 We thought we'd rent or buy a small two-bedroom, one-bathroom apartment near or on the beach in Hawaii and live out our remaining days.

 Instead, our lives turned out a little differently.
 We started a family and unexpectedly grew our net worth and our passive income more than expected, luckily due to a bull market.
 Now we're trying to figure out how to best spend our remaining years.

 To balance things out, let me share some of the positives of early retirement I did not foresee.

 The Surprising Benefits Of Early Retirement

 Surprising Benefit #1: You might slow your aging.